 What Lies Beneath

 Yellowstone’s geologic story provides examples of how geologic processes work on a planetary scale.
-The foundation to understanding this story begins with the structure of the Earth and how this structure gives rise to forces that shape the planet’s surface.
+The foundation to understanding this story begins with the structure of the Earth and how this structure shapes the planet’s surface.

-The Earth is frequently depicted as a ball with a central core surrounded by concentric layers that culminate in the crust or surface layer.
-The distance from the Earth’s surface to its center or core is approximately 4,000 miles.
+Earth is frequently depicted as a ball with a central core surrounded by concentric layers that culminate in the crust or outer shell.
+The distance from Earth’s surface to its center or core is approximately 4,000 miles.
 The core of the earth is divided into two parts.
 The mostly iron and nickel inner core (about 750 miles in diameter) is extremely hot but solid due to immense pressure.
 The iron and nickel outer core (1,400 miles thick) is hot and molten.
-The mantle (1,800 miles thick) is dense, hot, semisolid layer of rock.
-Above this layer is the relatively thin crust, three to forty-eight miles thick, on which the continents and ocean floors are found.
+The mantle (1,800 miles thick) is a dense, hot, semi-solid layer of rock.
+Above the mantle is the relatively thin crust, three to 48 miles thick, forming the continents and ocean floors.

 At a Glance

 Although a cataclysmic eruption of the Yellowstone volcano is unlikely in the foreseeable future, real-time monitoring of seismic activity, volcanic gas concentrations, geothermal activity, and ground deformation helps ensure public safety.
 Yellowstone’s seismograph stations, monitored by the by the University of Utah for the Yellowstone Volcano Observatory, detect several hundreds to thousands of earthquakes in the park each year.
 Scientists continue to improve our capacity to monitor the Yellowstone volcano through the deployment of new technology.